cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 source /cfy/env/bin/activate
 {% endhighlight %}

-Now try running `cfy -h` in your Terminal.
+Now try running `cfy -h` in your terminal.
 You should get an output describing how to use `cfy`.

 For more info on the installation script, see [here](#installing-using-the-script).